owlto-finance/owlto-sdk/README.md

 waitReceipt wait for the bridge process to be done.
 It will throw error if the hash is not found for 1 minute

-getReceipt get the bridge process status, indicate it is processing, done or failed.
+getReceipt get the bridge process status (processing, successful or failed).

 ## Get pair info